 Boiled, baked or roasted, smoked gammon joints are a traditional meal served in many British homes.
 The type of wood chips that the gammon joints are smoked over determines their smoky flavour.
 Ours are smoked over oak chips, for a period of 14 to 16 hours, to create our truly incredible flavour, with no extra colours added.
-A gammon joint is an ideal meal for busy cooks because it’s simple enough to prepare for a weekday meal, yet attractive enough to serve to unexpected guests.
+A Smoked Gammon Joint is an ideal meal for busy cooks because it’s simple enough to prepare for a weekday meal, yet tasty, and attractive enough to serve to unexpected guests.

 Fill a large stockpot with water, and bring the water to a boil.
 Place the gammon joint into the pot.
 Cover the pot, and simmer over a low heat for 1 hour.